-He enrolled in the University of Massachusetts.
+He enrolled at the University of Massachusetts.
 But, he left without completing his degree and moved to New York.

 Breaking into the Standup Scene

-Rogan had an affinity with comedy, but he didn’t originally plan on becoming a comedian.
+Rogan had an affinity for comedy, but he didn’t originally plan on becoming a comedian.
 His first choice of profession was kickboxing, but an early end to that pursuit brought him to comedy.

-Joe’s devotion to comedy came at an early age when his parents took him to a live show of Richard Pryor.
+Joe’s devotion to comedy came at an early age when his parents took him to a live show by Richard Pryor.
 Joe says that experience had influenced him profoundly and he had never laughed like that before.

 When Joe was practicing martial arts and kickboxing, he would often crack jokes in the gym.
 His gym mates and friends encouraged him to try live stage comedy.

 Joe decided to give it a try and made his first stand-up comedy appearance on August 27, 1988, at a Boston comedy club.

 During his days as an aspiring comedian, Joe worked a handful of side gigs to stay afloat.

 He was a martial art instructor at the University of Boston.
-He also worked as a chauffeur, a newspaper deliveryman, and a construction work to pay the bills.
+He also worked as a chauffeur, a newspaper deliveryman, and construction worker to pay the bills.

 Talent manager Jeff Sussman discovered Rogan during one of his five-minute performances in Boston.
 Sussman approached him and offered to be his manager.
 Rogan instantly accepted the proposal.

 Sussman’s connections later opened multiple windows of opportunity for Rogan.
-In 1990, he pledged full-time commitment to comedy and relocated to New York.
+In 1990, he pledged a full-time commitment to comedy and relocated to New York.

 After spending four years in the Big Apple, Rogan decided to move to the center of the American showbiz industry.
 Therefore, he shifted to Los Angeles in 1994 and landed his first TV comedy role.